rtasalem/macbook-config/defra-setup/GUIDE.md

 ***
 ### [Signing Commits (a.k.a ensuring your commits on GitHub have the Verified tag next to your username)](https://github.com/DEFRA/ffc-development-guide/blob/main/docs/local-development-setup/sign-commits.md)
 ##### Instructions
-- Follow the instructions in the reference point (see above).
+- Follow the instructions in the guide as is.
 ##### Comments
 - Test that your commits are being signed by creating a dummy repo and pushing to that repo (or just make a commit to any draft/open PR on any repo).
 - If for whatever reason commits are not shown as `Verified` on GitHub, don't fret, the same happened to me.
 Here's what I did: